Fake news, rumours used to label 2008 Batla House encounter staged: ex-IPS officer Karnal Singh | Law-Order

 "There was a perception built around the Batla House encounter by disseminating fake news,” Singh said.
 “Many politicians, activists and media houses picked up street rumours without any fact-checking."
 "For example, some alleged that Inspector Mohan Chand Sharma died due to three bullets fired at his back by his teammates and they also alleged that the terrorist did not fire at all.
 The post-mortem report clearly stated that Mohan had got two bullet injuries from front and not back," he said.
 Doctors at the All India Institute of Medical Sciences conducted the post-mortem of the two terrorists also and collected their hand wash and sent it to the forensic science laboratory for dermal nitrate test to conclude if they had fired or not, Singh said.
 "The test for the terrorists came out to be positive indicating clearly that both the terrorists had fired on the police team," he said.
 "Fake news circulation did create an obstacle but only for a short while.
 All the facts, evidences and investigations proved the authenticity of the encounter."
 "This case has been through multiple scrutiny from diverse and independent agencies and the truth has stood strong through the test of time, patience and adverse perceptions.
 Our turning point was when a few people who had earlier believed in fake news were open to factual accounts," the officer said, replying to a question on the upheavals they faced after the encounter.
 Singh, who also headed the Financial Intelligence Unit of the country for a brief period, said media reportage of sensitive investigations is a very responsible job.
 "The communication between the investigating agencies and the media about the ongoing investigation is a very delicate issue...transparent communication has to be followed with responsibility and accountability towards the nation and its citizens," he said.

-Asked about the motivation of the IM terrorists to perpetrate multiple blasts in the country, Singh said their probe found the terrorists were inspired by Osama bin Laden and that they would talk about religion at length.
+Asked about the motivation of the IM terrorists to perpetrate multiple blasts in the country, Singh said their probe found the terrorists were inspired by Osama bin Laden.
 "Through the evidence we found on their electronic devices, we know that they were inspired by Osama Bin Laden's speeches.
 We found presentations, motivational songs and videos calling out to more people to join their mission."
 "There were photographs of bombs placed in the shape of IM.
 We learnt that most of them were introduced to IM through their friends or acquaintances," he said.

+Their indoctrination would start with a general discussion on religion and rituals, leading to a distorted interpretation of Jihad, he said.
+Over time, they were radicalised and recruited through the belief that they had to avenge the alleged atrocities on Muslims by the rest of the world, Singh said.

 - READ MORE ON: